gvwilson/thirdbit/src/fiction/makers-return/index.md

 She hadn't needed to:
 Maddy had told the story for both of them.
 The same thing had happened after they came back from Heck with her father.
-Maddy was the one who'd been kidnapped by Patient's flying bot that time, and Gumption was the one who'd wound up wearing custom-made robot armor.
+Maddy hadd been kidnapped by Patient's flying bot that time, and Gumption had wound up wearing custom-made robot armor.
-All Sindy could say was that Special Blazes had handed her over to Central, and that she'd had some very strange dreams after that.
+All Sindy could say was that Special Blazes had handed her over to Central, and that she'd had some very strange dreams.
+Other kids hadn't found that nearly as interesting, and anyway, they had all still been a little scared of her.

 She had talked to Special Leaf, though.
-She had gone to his house to practice handling tech several times a week, and had visited him every day when he was recuperating at Doc Whinny's and after he was allowed to go home.
+She had visited him every day when he was recuperating at Doc Whinny's, and had gone to his house to practice using his bits of tech several times a week after he was allowed to go home.
 He had never asked her what happened, but she had to tell *someone*, and the old tortoise had been a very good listener.